dbachelder/get-shit-done-opencode/README.md

 For autonomous plan execution, you can use the sample agent included in this package.
 After running `npx get-shit-done-oc`, find `agent/gsd-execute.sample.md` in the package directory and copy it to your project's `.opencode/agent/` folder.

-This agent runs `execute-plan` with `bash: allow` and `edit: allow` permissions, stopping only at checkpoints.
+This agent runs `execute-plan` with permissive tool settings, stopping only at checkpoints.

 ## Troubleshooting